Admittance Matrix Concentration Inequalities for Understanding Uncertain Power Networks: Introduction

 i.e., for the expectation and the tail probability of the operator norm~$\norm{\mY} = \sqrt{\lambda_{\sf max}\!\p{\mY^* \mY}}$ of the random admittance matrix.
 The admittance matrix is equivalently characterized as the \emph{graph Laplacian} of an electric grid.
 We direct the reader to explore recent works on the concentration of general random graph Laplacians such as \cite{oliveira_concentration_2010} and \cite{vershynin2016ConcentrationandRegularizationofRandomGraphs}.
+Modeling the line parameters as arbitrary bounded random variables provides a single framework that subsumes many physically relevant uncertainties (unknown parameters, probabilistic line outages, and configuration changes) directly at the level of the admittance matrix.
+It captures model uncertainty that other realizations of randomness considered, such as uncertainty in power injections, cannot obtain.